-After the Kentucky Derby comes the Preakness.
-This one doesn’t draw as much of a crowd as the Kentucky Derby, but it’s still a massive event in its own right.
+After the Kentucky Derby is the Preakness.
+This race doesn’t draw as much of a crowd as the Kentucky Derby, but it’s still a massive event in its own right.
 This is also where you’ll start to see some of the drama that comes with the possibility of a Triple Crown.
 All eyes are on the winner of the Kentucky Derby.

 - When: Three weeks after the Preakness